 Moving from band room to small classroom to auditorium stage to hallway meant shifting tactics in order to gather decent audio.
 More than once I found myself holding my tiny Olympus microphone by its tie clasp at arm's length, straining to get better definition of different speakers involved in a group discussion.

-upstage discussing the day's events.
+The last straw came with my attempt to get a clean recording of both organizers in a sit-down interview with our reporter.
+This took place on the auditorium stage while a handful of staffers stood around somewhere upstage discussing the day's events.
 Without the ear buds I could hear both of the directors clearly.
 With the ear buds in place, I could also hear the upstage discussion, loud and clear.
 I wound up losing about half the interview for usable audio before clipping two separate lapel mics on the two interviewees, wiring them both into the recorder, and switching the recorder to "Dictation" mode.

 That worked, but a shotgun mic might have been so much easier.

-on the workshop to lay out a nice photo page for my newspaper, but I did not think I had the makings of an audio story, much less the images for a slide show production.
+For the week's work I wound up with enough good images on the workshop to lay out a nice photo page for my newspaper, but I did not think I had the makings of an audio story, much less the images for a slide show production.

 No comments: